skypilot-org/skypilot/docs/source/reference/storage.rst

 Avoid re-uploading data on every run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Compared directly using local paths in file_mounts, uploading to a bucket can
+Compared to directly using local paths in file_mounts, uploading to a bucket can
-be faster since it is persistent and requires fewer uploads from your local
+be faster because it is persistent and thus requires fewer uploads from your local
-machine if the data is not changing.
+machine.

-**💡 Example use-case**: Uploading local dataset or files once and using it in multiple tasks.
+**💡 Example use case**: Uploading local dataset or files once and using it in multiple tasks.

 .. code-block:: yaml

-  # Creates a bucket and re-uses it in multiple tasks and runs
+  # Creates a bucket and reuses it in multiple tasks and runs
   file_mounts:
     /my_data:
       name: my-sky-bucket
       source: ~/my_local_path
       store: s3

 .. note::
     If the data at source changes, new files will be automatically synced to the bucket.